blitzard7/MasterDetailPageDemo/README.md

 </MasterDetailPage>
 ```
 Next you need to create a new ContentPage which will be your detail page.
-A detail page displays details about items on the master page. <br />
+A detail page displays details about items on the master page.
 An example of a detail page:
 ``` xaml
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"